-C. UWB Module Calibration
+C. UWB module calibration

-Calibration was made for each pair of anchors and CM in the same experimental environment.
+A calibration was made for each pair of anchor and CM in the same experimental environment.
 The calibration measurements were taken from 1 to 32 m in 1-m increments.
 Several regressions were made on the measured data.
 Since all the modules had similar error characteristics, a higher order of polynomial regression was used.
-The best fit was with the sixth order of polynomial regression.
+The best fit was with the 6^{th} order of polynomial regression.
 An average RMSE of 0.03 m was obtained for all 180 calibration regressions.
 The average distance error over all the distance measurements and all the measurement sets after the calibration was 0.07 m.
-Guo et al. [1] suggested the calibration of the UWB modules with linear regression for two intervals with the ranges 0-1.5 and 1.5-8 m.
-Due to the decreasing accuracy of the measurements to 1.5 m, we used the same sixth-order polynomial regression for the entire calibration distance.
+The authors of [1] suggested the calibration of the UWB modules with linear regression for two intervals with the ranges 0-1.5 m and 1.5-8 m.
+Due to the decreasing accuracy of the measurements to 1.5 m, we used the same 6^{th} -order polynomial regression for the entire calibration distance.